paulkamsteeg/ru-ai-pacman/readme.md

 #### The code

 The code files for topics 1 and 2 are contained within the folders for those topics.
-Topics 3 through 5 use the Pacman framework which can be found in the `scripts` folder.
-Each of those topics requires you to fill in code in some of the framework files.
-The files that you have to fill in are found in the folders for the topics.
-To run the code for one of those topics, execute `run.py` in the folder for that topic.
-Topic 6 has all of its code contained in its folder.
+The code files for the other topics will be made available as the course progresses.

 #### Schedule April/May/June 2017